 The Inevitable Qi

 When Apple rolled out its new MacBook earlier this week, the most stunning aspect of its design was that it has only one physical port.
-That single USB-C can handle power, data and video and has solidified the MacBook as an object fully designed in the wireless vernacular.
+That single USB-C can handle power, data, and video and has solidified the MacBook as an object fully designed in the wireless vernacular.
 Or, almost.
-It seems somehow inevitable that this lonely hole in the aluminium will go the way of the floppy disc and wireless power for our electronics will become the norm.
+It seems somehow inevitable that this lonely hole in the aluminum will go the way of the floppy disc and wireless power for our electronics will become the norm.
 (Tell us again, Grandpa, how you used to plug things into the wall!)